symphorien/nix-du/README.md

 ![](screenshots/profile.svg)

-The octogonal boxes are the children of the root store path (here elements of my profile).
+The octagonal boxes are the children of the root store path (here elements of my profile).

 You can see for example that nix has no dependencies in the graph: it was likely